Promote, Enhance, and Support Pitt Business

 Section A. Membership shall consist of the following:

-Any person who has received a degree awarded by the School;
+- Any person who has received a degree awarded by the Business School;

-Any person who has received a degree or its equivalent from programs in business-related subjects or schools precedent to the establishment of the School;
+- Any person who has received a degree or its equivalent from programs in business-related subjects or schools precedent to the establishment of the Business School;

-Any person who has received a certificate from any regular program of the School;
+- Any person who has received a certificate or minor from any regular program of the Business School;

 Section C. All board members will be required to make a contribution to the Katz Graduate School of Business; College of Business Administration; or another University of Pittsburgh related fund.
 Board members must be in full compliance by the end of their current term.